OisinThomas/personal_blog/_posts/na-rudai-ata-fonn-ort-fonn-a-bheith-ort-a-dheanamh.md

 ---
-title: "Na rudaí atá fonn ort (fonn a bheith ort)* a dhéanamh"
+title: Na rudaí atá fonn ort (fonn a bheith ort)* a dhéanamh
-description:  "An Irish translation of Paul Graham's Essay on 'What You (Want To)* Want'"
+description: An Irish translation of Paul Graham's Essay on 'What You (Want To)* Want'
-updatedAt: "2022-11-28"
+updatedAt: '2022-11-28'
-publishedAt: "2022-11-28"
+publishedAt: '2022-11-28'
-author: "Oisín Thomas"
+author: Oisín Thomas
-image: "/profile.png"
+image: /profile.png
-majorTag: "Translations"
+majorTag: Translations
-subTag: "Paul Graham"
+subTag: Paul Graham
-language: "ga"
+language: ga
 tags:
-- Paul Graham
+  - paul-graham
-- Irish
+  - irish
-- Gaeilge
+  - gaeilge
-- Translation
+  - translation
 ---

 The original essay by Paul Graham can be found at [What You (Want To)* Want](http://www.paulgraham.com/want.html).